RJNY/Obtainium-Emulation-Pack/pages/faq.md

 ## FAQ

+### A note about stable, beta, nightly and canary versions of the same app

+You cannot install more than one version of the same app.
+For example: You must choose between RetroArch (stable) or RetroArch (nightly).
+You cannot have both.

+To make things easier for beginners, I've omitted nightly, beta and canary versions where a stable one exists.

+You can manually add beta/nightly applications by using the links in the README

+### How do I updated Obtainium Emulation Pack?

+Same as install method.
+It'll update existing resources.
+It will not remove any other resources you've added.

 ### Why do some applications say TRACK ONLY?

 As the name implies, these application versions are only tracked, not pulled.